Frequently Asked Questions

 We recommend that our students participate in more than one international experience to broaden their skillsets, visit new places, develop their global networks and build their résumés.
 We recommend that our students spend a semester overseas at one of our exchange partners (Sophomore year), take a local internship at a multinational company in the U.S. (Junior year) and participate in an international internship before graduation (Senior year).

-Yes – please check with the UTD Education Abroad office JSOM Study Abroad office and your Program Director for scholarship opportunities.
+Yes – please check with the UTD Education Abroad Office, JSOM Study Abroad Office and your Program Director for scholarship opportunities.

 Our list of academic partners continues to grow, and we are frequently adding new universities.
 Your desired location is most likely on the list, but please meet with the Study Abroad representative and your program director to discuss your countries/institutions of interest.

 The Global Business program offers versatile career preparation and a competitive advantage in the global marketplace.
 Our students are well-equipped to be employed in the United States and internationally.
 By double majoring in Global Business and their functional major, students can strengthen their skill set and become sought after by multinational companies.
+All available double majors: Global Business and Marketing, Global Business and Human Resources, Global Business and Supply Chain Management, Global Business and International Political Economy.

 With the support of the program, our students create their own paths to success.
 After graduation, they work at multinational companies, consulting firms and governmental and non-governmental institutions.
 Some of our graduates decide to pursue specialized master’s degrees in the United States and internationally.
 Our graduates are also well-positioned for law school.
 If you are interested in getting in touch with one of our alumni representatives, please contact your program director.